 TLS is a security mechanism that can be used during SIP sequence exchanges.
 For VoIP systems, TLS can provide one or both of the following:

 - Encryption of the packet exchange on the network

 - The ability to verify if a device in the SIP exchange is considered trusted.

 SIP traffic that is encrypted using TLS cannot be decoded by packet capture programs like Wireshark.
 Note that SIP traffic is only comprised of call control signals, and does not include the actual voice audio signals.

 Secure Real-Time Transport Protocol (SRTP)

 SRTP is a security mechanism that is used to encrypt the RTP (voice audio) stream of a call when it is traversing the network.
-RTP traffic exchanged using SRTP will not able to be decoded in by packet capture programs like Wireshark.
+RTP traffic exchanged using SRTP cannot be decoded by packet capture programs like Wireshark.